-Based on various feedback received on the initial version, a new version of the app has been developed, which will be launched during the Integrated conference of the BAQ 2014 and 8th Regional EST Forum in Colombo, Sri Lanka
+Based on various feedback received on the initial version, a new version of the app has been developed, which was launched during the Integrated conference of the BAQ 2014 and 8th Regional EST Forum in Colombo, Sri Lanka

 The new version of the android app is available at https://play.google.com/store/apps/details?id=com.ft.walkability&hl=en for iphone at https://itunes.apple.com/us/app/walkability-app/id931191736?ls=1&mt=8 The windows app is under review by Microsoft and will be available soon.
 Do check for updates!